jljimene7/jljimene7/README.md

 🦾 I’m interested in robotics, computer vision, AI/ML development and deployment.
 Currently, I'm also working with [Dr. Lobaton](https://ece.ncsu.edu/people/ejlobato/) on two publications:

-1. "A systematic review on AI techniques for nemtode microscopy image analysis"
+1. "Machine Learning Techniques for Nematode Microscopic Image Analysis: A Systematic Review"
 2. "An AI model for detecting, segmenting, and classifying microscopic images of parasitic nematodes"